SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-01-today-i-got-shot-a-seventh-time.md

 Probably skipping is reasonable for Zvi, especially since he's young &amp; ineligible anyway.

-I'm skeptical that one can see a wave coming in advance enough to time a booster, and even more so that other people wouldn't dogpile on the booster supply making appointments impossible to get.
-So while I'm older but in reasonable health, I want the sure thing of having the booster while the Omicron/BA.2 wave comes along _now._  I'll take that 5.78 fold reduction in risk of death for my age decile, thank you very much.
+I'm skeptical that one can see a wave coming in advance enough to time a booster.
+I'm even more skeptical that other people won't dogpile on the booster supply, making appointments impossible to get when the time comes.
+So while I'm older but in reasonable health, I want the sure thing of having the booster _now_ while the Omicron/BA.2 wave comes along.
+I'll take that 5.78-fold reduction in risk of death for my age decile, thank you very much.

-But I agree that given the low risk level for someone already with 3 doses, it's a marginal decision.
-Even if the decision (2nd boost/no 2nd boost) turns out wrong, it's probably a small error either way, given what we know now.
+But I agree with Zvi that, given the low risk level for someone with 3 doses already, it's a marginal decision.
+Even if the decision (2nd boost _vs_ no 2nd boost) turns out wrong, it's probably a small error either way, given what we know now.

 ### The General Media